iamgiolaga/partitelle-bot/README.rst

 =================
 How to contribute
 =================
-"Can I contribute to this project?", Hell, yes 😉!
+"Can I contribute to this project?"

+Hell, yes 😉!

 Have a look `here <https://github.com/iamgiolaga/partitelle-bot/discussions/17>`_.